Tracing

 Note: This example uses OpenAI.
 Make sure you have OPENAI_API_KEY set in your environment variables before running.

-To properly trace your agent, use @tracer.observe() decorator on all functions and tools of your agent, including LLM calls.
+To properly trace your agent, use @Tracer.observe() decorator on all functions and tools of your agent, including LLM calls.

 trace_agent.py